-Write A House winner feels at home
+For Write A House winner, Detroit feels like home

 Casey Rocheteau was one of 350 American writers in 2014 who vied to win a Detroit literary contest.
 First prize: A $1,000 Detroit house, bought at auction and then rebuilt by young tradespeople.